monay08/blogpost-django/README.md

-😊This is my BlogPost project since my second year college.
-Subject: OOP
+😊Created for my Object-Oriented Programming sub final project "BlogPost Using Python Django"

 ### Description 🤍
 This project is a web application built using Django, designed to allow users to create, read, update, and delete blog posts.